 Article 4 Enron Corp.
 Covenants and Agreements.
-Enron Corp agrees and consents to any and all actions which must be taken by the Company in order to fulfill and perform its obligations under this Agreement and Enron Corp. agrees and covenants to take any and all actions necessary or appropriate to cause the Company to take and all actions necessary for the Company to fulfill and perform its obligations under this Agreement.
+Enron Corp. agrees and consents to any and all actions which must be taken by the Company in order to fulfill and perform its obligations under this Agreement and Enron Corp. agrees and covenants to take any and all actions necessary or appropriate to enable or cause the Company to take any and all actions necessary for the Company to fulfill and perform its obligations under this Agreement.

 Article 5 Effective Date/Termination.
 This Agreement shall become effective on the Closing Date and shall terminate and be without further force or effect upon the termination of the Contribution Agreement.